ankitkumar8558011-alt/Car-Price-Prediction-WebApp/README.md

-# 🚗 Car Price Prediction (Machine Learning Project)
+se# 🚗 Car Price Prediction (Machine Learning Project)

 Car Price Prediction is a **machine learning project** that estimates the price of used cars based on factors such as year, mileage, fuel type, and company.